There's nothing better than a hot cup of coffee in the morning.

 So when it comes to buying a coffee maker with an inbuilt grinder the first thing you should look at is the grinder itself.
 Is it of good quality?
 And what type of grinder is it?

-I already covered this topic in great detail in my post on the top coffee grinders, however the same principles apply here.
+I already covered this topic in great detail in my post on about small coffee grinders, however the same principles apply here.

 Burr vs Blade